After School Satan: History

 In 2016, TST announced it was pursuing After School Satan Clubs in select cities where TST had congregations, including Atlanta, Los Angeles, Pensacola, Tucson, Tacoma, Portland, Washington, D.C., Springfield, Missouri; and Taylorsville, Utah.
 Eventually, three clubs were formed, in Tacoma, Portland, and Taylorsville.
 According to Lilith Starr, founder of TST's Seattle chapter, the clubs struggled with funding issues and with finding volunteers.
 By the fall of 2017, former ASSC Campaign Director Chalice Blythe confirmed in an interview there were no active clubs.

 Supplies used by children attending the Moline, Illinois, After School Satan Club.

 Activities during a meeting of the After School Satan Club in Moline, Illinois, which featured an interactive electricity demonstration, chemistry experiments, and crafting animal puppets.

 In January 2022, ASSC began anew with the launching of three clubs, starting with one in Moline, Illinois.
 After meeting for two school years, the club received pushback from the Moline-Coal Valley Board of Education, which attempted to move the group off campus while allowing the Good News Club to remain.
 After four months of negotiations, it was agreed that the ASSC would stay on the elementary school campus where it had held its previous meetings.
-The club is now in its fifth year, has added a summer session, and runs year-round.
-The club focuses on science experiments, arts and crafts projects, and learning games.
+The club ran for five years, with a focus on science experiments, arts and crafts projects, and learning games.
+The Moline club was originally designed for elementary school children, but as those students began bringing their younger and older siblings, club leaders adapted and offered age-appropriate activities to all the attendees, who ranged in age from pre-Kindergarten to high school.
+The club reported having an enrollment of 23 children in its final year.

-Blythe explained that during the initial running of the clubs during the 2016-17 school year, "After School Satan Club curriculum was only offered in school districts where local chapters of The Satanic Temple could manage and maintain them."
+Blythe explained that during the initial running of the clubs during the 2016–17 school year, "After School Satan Club curriculum was only offered in school districts where local chapters of The Satanic Temple could manage and maintain them."
 With the 2022 relaunching, clubs were no longer overseen by TST congregation leaders, but by school parents.

-Volunteers with the San Clemente, California, After School Satan Club celebrate the club's opening day in February of 2024.
+Volunteers with the San Clemente, California, After School Satan Club celebrate the club's opening day in February 2024.